phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 In addition you can also provide entire **directory** trees using the element.
 This also supports the use of wildcards.
-Please note that in contrary to the element that the element is recursive and will tell DocBlox to process all files contained in this folder and every subfolder.
+Please note that in contrary to the element that the element is recursive and will tell phpDocumentor to process all files contained in this folder and every subfolder.

 In some cases you will have to **ignore** certain files in your project; examples